auth0/docs/articles/connections/passwordless/guides/embedded-login-native.md

 - Capture the user identifier in your application (the user's email or phone number) and invoke the `/passwordless/start` endpoint to initiate the passwordless flow.
 The user will get an email or an SMS with a one-time password.

-- Prompt the user for the one-time password, and call the `/oauth/token` endpoint to get authentication tokens.
+- Prompt the user for the one-time-use, and call the `/oauth/token` endpoint to get authentication tokens.

 Below we list a few code snippets that can be used to call these API endpoints for different scenarios.
 Auth0 SDKs for native technologies (Android, iOS) have been updated to support these endpoints: